pennlabs/penn-courses/backend/README.md

 put in your `backend` directory.
 This will contain some sensitive credentials (which is why the file contents are not pasted in this public README).
 If you are not in Penn Labs, see the "Loading Course Data on Demand" section below for instructions on how to get your own credentials.

-NOTE: when using `pipenv`, environment variables are only refreshed when you exit your shell and rerun `pipenv shell` (this is a common source of confusing behavior, so it's good to know about).
+NOTE: when using `poetry`, environment variables are only refreshed when you exit your shell and rerun `poetry shell` (this is a common source of confusing behavior, so it's good to know about).

 ## Linting

 We use `black`, `flake8`, and 'isort' to lint our code.
 Once you are in the `backend` directory, you can run the following commands to lint:
-1. `pipenv run black`
+1. `poetry run black`
-2. `pipenv run isort`
+2. `poetry run isort`
-3. `pipenv run flake8`
+3. `poetry run flake8`

 ## Loading Courses Data